Arthritis is a common joint problem that affects around 350 million people worldwide at any given time.

 Firstly, it is important to remember that CBD isn’t a substitute for medicines and other treatment options for arthritis.

-While it may be helpful in alleviating mild symptoms, or helping to manage pain and inflammation along with other prescribed treatments, never replace your medicine with CBD and always consult your doctor before using it.
+While it may help promote wellness and restore balance, never replace your medicine with CBD and always consult your doctor before using it.

-Therefore, a small amount of CBD might not offer the best results, but it is important to start with the minimum dose and work your way up.
+From there, you can slowly start to increase the dosage.
+It is important to start with the minimum dose and work your way up.

 How soon you will see its effects on arthritis symptoms depend on how your body responds to CBD oil and everyone is different.